Gurubase/gurubase-widget/README.md

 > </script>
 > ```

+### Theme Syncing

+The widget exposes a function named `switchTheme` that you can use to sync the theme of the widget with the theme of your website.
+An example of how to use it is shown in the [MKDocs](https://github.com/Gurubase/gurubase-widget/tree/master/examples/mkdocs) example in the `theme-switch.js` file.

 ## Demos
 Below are example installations of the Gurubase Widget for various technologies.
 If your technology isn’t listed, we’d gladly accept a demo, feel free to submit a pull request.